Non-perturbative Quantum Dynamics on Embedded Submanifolds: From Geometric Mass to Higgs Potentials: conclusion

 We emphasize the conceptual foundation of our model: A freely embedded submanifold within a higher-dimensional manifold induces constraints on field dynamics confined to the submanifold.
 This emerges intrinsically through interactions along the normal directions — not necessarily via an explicit normal-direction potential.

-Using differential geometry, we derive equations of motion for scalar fields on an n-dimensional submanifold embedded in a higher-dimensional compact manifold.
-The unified manifold-field framework exhibits normal stability against extrinsic curvature perturbations, demonstrating how ambient geometry influences submanifold physics.
-A key result is the geometric generation of a scalar field mass term.
+Employing differential geometry, we derive the equations of motion governing scalar fields confined to an n-dimensional embedded submanifold within a higher-dimensional ambient manifold.
+This intrinsically coupled manifold-field framework exhibits stability against perturbations in the extrinsic curvature, revealing how the ambient geometry governs submanifold physics.
+Crucially, without imposing compactification conditions, the analysis demonstrates the geometric generation of a scalar field mass term arising from the ambient curvature.

+Our model naturally incorporates a mechanism of spontaneous symmetry breaking via a geometrically induced Higgs potential, achieved without invoking compactification schemes.
+This demonstrates the precise physical implications of extra-dimensional models with inherent elegance.

+We further establish Higgs vacuum stability in the near-horizon spacelike limit of microscopic black holes, proving the absence of vacuum decay near event horizons.
+Our calculations predict Higgs mass corrections in the vicinity of small-mass black holes—particularly those in terminal evaporation phases.

+These results demonstrate the theoretical robustness and broad applicability of our framework.
+A subsequent publication will address the interplay between non-compact extra dimensions and gauge symmetries.
 Our framework maintains full compatibility with standard spacetime decompositions including the ADM formalism, requiring only metric signature adjustments for application to various relativistic scenarios.
 Future investigations will focus on three key directions: first, examining how higher-dimensional symmetries manifest in low-dimensional effective theories through dimensional reduction; second, exploring the rich geometric structures arising from submanifold-ambient manifold interactions; and third, extending the analysis to vector and spinor fields where new emergent phenomena beyond scalar interactions are anticipated.